harness/developer-hub/docs/chaos-engineering/troubleshooting/troubleshooting.md

 1. Add 1 to 2 s of intial delay (**Initial Delay** is the field name while configuring the resilience probes); and
 2. Provide multiple attempts (**Attempt** is the field name in resilience probes).

-## Chaos dashboard troubleshooting

 ### Live logs of my experiment run are not showing up, throws error instead.

+#### Debug
-* If you try to access the live logs of your experiment run but you receive an error instead, disable SAML temporarily and re-run your experiment.
+If you try to access the live logs of your experiment run but you receive an error instead or nothing shows up:

-* If SAML is not working aas intended, upgrade helm, re-upload metadata and login.
-* Ensure that Looker has a dedicatd hostname.
-* Use `haproxy` configuration.
+* Check the sidecar container of the experiment pod to know the status of the container.

 ## Windows chaos infrastructure troubleshooting